pymike00/tinychat/README.md

 *A simple GUI client for modern Language Models*

 **TinyChat is built with simplicity in mind.
 Its minimalistic Python code is designed for straightforward comprehension.
-More features will likely come, but it will stay tiny.
-Promised!**
+More features will likely come, but we are going to do our best to keep it simple.**
 </div>
 <br>